freeradical13/freeradical13.github.io/index.md

 The [Casparian Strip][] is a strip within endodermis cells in the root made of suberin - a waxy, hydrophobic substance - which blocks the entrance of water and minerals from the epidermis of root hairs through the apoplast; instead, they must detour through the symplast which only allows in certain substances.

 Some vascular plants use [seeds][] which are packages of nutrients, an embryo, and a protective covering.
 The first round of mitosis of a plant zygote creates the [terminal cell][] which will create most of the embryo and the [basal cell][] which creates a structure of cells called the [suspensor][] which anchors to the endosperm and parent plant to exchange nutrients.
 The [cotyledons][] (which will nourish the embryo) form from the proembryo created by the apical terminal cells.
 A seed embryo is attached to the Plumule which includes Cotyledons, the [Hypocotyl][] (the embryonic axis) which terminates in the [Radicle][] (or embryonic root), the [Epicotyl][] (above the Hypocotyl), and in some plants, shoots are sheathed in Coleoptiles, and roots are sheathed in Coleorhizas.
 The process of absorbing water and breaking a period of dormancy of a seed is called [germination][] which is started by [imhibition][] that uptakes water because the seed is so dry.
 A seed is broken and starts germination depending on various conditions such as environmental cues and most seeds can last up to a few years.
+Seed-based plants have a dependent gametophyte generation in which the gametophyte is dependent for survival on the parent sporophyte.

 Vascular plants that do not produce seeds are either lycophytes or monilophytes.